-I started my journey by volunteering at a children’s hospice for 10 wonderful years as a family volunteer and co-facilitator of grief support groups.
+I started this journey of supporting children and families with grief and loss by volunteering at a children’s hospice for 10 years as a family volunteer and eventually a co-facilitator of grief support groups.
 During that time, I completed a degree in Psychology at the University of Victoria, a Diploma in Counselling and Human Development, and a Masters of Education in Counselling Psychology from Simon Fraser University.

 On a mission to help support adults supporting children, I authored a book series called Woodland Wisdom Books.
 These books are children’s stories and guides for adults to help children navigate difficult issues.

 The 1st volume covers death, grief, and loss.
 The 2nd is about feelings and how they affect our bodies.
 The 3rd is about the difference between abuse and anger.
-To learn more about this book series, visit www.WoodlandWisdomBooks.com.
+To learn more about this book series, click here.

 On a personal note, I love nature, snow, rain, delicious foods, and spending time with my loved ones.
 I am especially fond of wintertime.
 There is something about the way that season inspires kindness and care that brings a magical feeling to my heart.

-I am passionate and dedicated to making the world a better place and believe if children and families are able to find healthy ways to express thoughts and feelings it could make a big impact on the future of our world.
+I believe if children and families are able to find healthy ways to express thoughts and feelings it could make a big impact on the future of our world.

 If you are interested in learning more, connect for a free 15-minute phone consultation or send an email with your inquiry.